-Research has revealed numerous theories of motivation.
+Research has revealed numerous theories of motivation and motivating factors.
 They all have their merits and can work especially well as a mix.
 But what is motivation really, and what effect does this have on the reality we create for ourselves?

 Table of Contents